BEIT MIDRASH – A Place for Learning

 Congregation Kol Ami offers youth from pre-school through high school an opportunity to explore the depths and beauty of our tradition and the Hebrew language.
 Our mission is to sow the seeds of a lifetime dedication to Torah and Mitzvot, by promoting Zionism, the State of Israel, love of the Hebrew Language, and the responsibility to be an integral part of the Jewish and secular communities in which we live.

-For our 2015-2016 school year, classes are offered for grades Pre-Kindergarten (age 4) through 6th grade), Sundays at Kol Ami from 2:30pm-5:00pm, taught by experienced Judaica teachers.
-Each Sunday school session also includes a Tefillah (prayer) session led by Rabbi Kinberg.
-Grades 5-7 also meet on Thursdays from 5:30pm-6:30pm for our midweek Hebrew session.
+For our 2017-2018 school year, classes are offered for grades Pre-Kindergarten (age 4) through 6th grade, Saturdays at Kol Ami from 9 am to 12 pm, taught by experienced Judaica teachers.
+Each school session also includes a Tefillah (prayer) session led by Rabbi Kinberg.
+Grades 4-6 also meet on Wednesdays or Thursdays for a midweek Hebrew session.

 Kitah Gan (Pre-K and Kindergarten) focuses on experiential activities involving crafts, movement, music, and storytelling to engage students in learning basic Jewish symbols, celebrations and Jewish values.